horejsek/python-webdriverwrapper/README.markdown

 ### `FuzzyTestCase`

-Trust me, it's good test web app by randomly clicking on links and buttons.
+Trust me, it's good to test web app by randomly clicking on links and buttons.
 It can find a lot of bugs, mostly JS (when you call some JS and some element doesn't exist and so on).
 For this webdriverwrapper provide `FuzzyTestCase`.
 It randomly click on clickable elements and looks for page error (code 500) and JS errors.

 Whole example is in examples/fuzzy.py.